marq24/emacberry.com/_docs/3000-sensors.md

 - <i class="fa-solid fa-heart-pulse fa-fw"></i> Heartrate Sensors
 - <i class="fa-solid fa-arrow-rotate-left fa-fw"></i> Cadence / Speed & Cadence Sensors

-# <i class="fa-brands fa-bluetooth"></i> BluetoothLE / Bluetooth
+# <i class="fa-brands fa-bluetooth"></i> BluetoothLowEnergy / Bluetooth

-In the year 2022 we mainly talk about Bluetooth**LowEnergy** (als known as BTLE or just BLE) Sensors.
+In the year 2022 we mainly talk about Bluetooth**LowEnergy** (als known as BluetoothLE, BTLE or just BLE) Sensors.
 The probability that you buy a _Bluetooth_ Sensor is IMHO quite low.
-But be aware that a lot of old fitness equipments still use the **old 5.3Khz Bluetooth** (and not BTLE) technology.
-This kind of hardware can't be used with GPSLogger.
+But be aware that a lot of old fitness equipments still use the **old 5.3Khz Bluetooth** (and not BTLE) technology. **This kind of hardware can't be used with GPSLogger**.

 So if you see the <i class="fa-brands fa-bluetooth"></i> sign printed on your sensor - but it does not work with GPSLogger, then the chance is quite high that this is an old device.
 You might like to double-check with an app like